-Income tax agreements and inheritance and gift tax agreements divide the right to tax income and inheritance between the contracting states.
-The primary purpose of the agreements is to remove double taxation, while the secondary purpose is to try to implement single taxation.
-National legislation determines the extension of Finland's taxing power but the taxing right based on the Finnish national legislation may be restricted by tax agreements.
+With income tax treaties and inheritance and gift tax treaties the right to tax income and inheritance is divided between the contracting states.
+The primary purpose of such treaties is to eliminate double taxation, while the secondary purpose is to try to reduce the complexity of taxation.
+Although national legislation determines the extent of Finland's ability to levy taxes, the taxing right based on national legislation may be restricted by tax treaties.

-In the agreements on exchange of information the contracting states agree on exchange of information on tax matters between their authorities in order to receive information that is needed for the national taxation.
-In the agreements on administrative assistance it is also agreed on recovery of taxes, notification of tax documents, simultaneous tax audits and participation in tax audits in the other contracting state.
+In tax information exchange agreements the contracting states agree on exchange of information on tax matters between their authorities in order to receive information that is needed for national taxation.
+In the agreements on executive assistance, agreement is also made on recovery of taxes, notification of tax documents, simultaneous tax audits and participation in tax audits in the other contracting state.

 Finland’s current tax treaties are published on the Finlex website:

 Signed tax treaties